 What's My Role?

 When we were in the thick of this journey, I unconsciously put the pressure on myself to be the tutor and therapist and teacher and friend as I tried to fill the gaps for my son and prop him up.
-The pressure was too much and at some point, his OT said to me that my role is TO BE HIS MUM.
+The pressure was too much and at some point, his Occupational Therapist said to me that my role is TO BE HIS MUM.
 What does that even mean?
 My role is to be a leader in my family and ensure that my child is safe and loved unconditionally.
 Full stop.
 This was so validating and empowering to hear.

 When I stopped spending two hours trying to help with homework, and stopped trying to assess his behaviours etc. it took a tremendous weight off my shoulders and allowed me to focus my energies on being what I needed to be for him- which is a lot easier to do without the extra pressure!
 I was able to let go of those ‘roles’ that I had placed on myself, knowing that each team member was doing their job (OT, teacher, special education teacher, therapist etc.)